2023 Disneyland Crowd Calendars

 Disneyland attendance and wait times are largely dependent upon tourist vacationing habits (which are largely dependent upon school breaks and California travel trends), park hours (historical data exists for that), Anaheim Convention Center events, Los Angeles & Orange County School District calendars, and a few other variables.

-With that said, the biggest factor of all is local visitor habits.
-Disneyland and Disney California Adventure crowds are always worse on weekends.
-The single-biggest and most important piece of advice is avoid weekends if at all possible.
+Nevertheless, the single-biggest and most important piece of advice is avoid weekends if at all possible.
 If you learn literally nothing else away from our crowd calendars, have it be that.
 Visit Los Angeles, museums, beaches, or whatever on weekends–traffic will be better, but crowds at those spots will also be worse.
 (Not as bad as Disneyland, though!)

 There are definitely other wildcards that make it more difficult for Disneyland crowd calendars to predict attendance or wait times on specific dates with accuracy far in advance.
 However, the variables above are knowable fairly far in advance, and make forecasting general seasonal trends much easier.
 As such, that’s what we’re presenting here: